news

 Yesterday I left the house early to meet the tree planting contractor at the site.
 That is not in itself a particularly unusual event in itself, but seeing as I previously uploaded a few pictures of my earlier planning work here to my Facebook page (this link) I thought that it would be nice to do a follow up post with some news from the other side of the woodland design and grant approval process.

-The planting contractor - John McNally of Boreal Forestry - was there to plant around seven thousand trees in the this future woodland to be.
+The planting contractor was on site to plant around seven thousand trees in the this future woodland to be.
 Everything was ready to go, with the ground fenced to protect the young trees from wild deer and livestock and the ground spot-cultivated with an excavator to create a planting position for each individual tree.

 The process is commonly referred to as 'mounding' and these excavator mounds provide many benefits for the young tree.
 For instance, the mounding process mixes the soil horizons so that nutrients washed down into lower strata by the rain are now within the reach of the young trees, it improves drainage in the immediate vicinity of the young tree, it creates a raised planting position leading to a warmer growing environment, organic matter in the surface layers are incorporated throughout the soil, and weeds are knocked-back for a short period of time.